ViniciusMassari/ViniciusMassari/README.md

 ### Hello👋 Welcome to my profile <br>
 <h1>Some things about me</h1>
 <p>Beginner in the programming area, I really like tecnology (especially games !)<br> Doing a degree in back-end development.</p>
-<p>I'm currently working on improve my Front-End development skills.</p>
+<p>I'm currently working on improve my Front-End and Back-End development skills.</p>
 <p>Open to work 👍🏻</p>

 <h2>Tecnologies </h2>